Public feedback on the draft plan closed on 16 May 2021.

 The Victorian Government is creating an Access and Infrastructure Plan for the new park.

-The Access and Infrastructure Plan will be informed by stakeholder and community engagement, and a range of technical studies.
-These studies will occur over the next 12 months and include:
+The draft Access and Infrastructure Plan has been informed by stakeholder and community engagement, and a range of technical studies.
+These studies include:

 - Aboriginal and post-colonial cultural heritage;

 - environmental (including natural values, coastal processes and climate change assessments);